Have questions? Let’s talk.

 SHIPPING & TRACKING QUESTIONS

 When you order your medication from WB Rx Express, we’ll do our best to get your medicine in a timely fashion.
-That being said, there are some external factors that can cause a delay:
+We do request to receive your refill request 10-14 days prior to you needing your medication.
+This processing time can be affected by these external factors:

-• Financial assistance — Financial assistance can help make specialty medications more affordable.
+- Financial assistance — Financial assistance can help make brand name medications more affordable.
 It’s a helpful service, but it can take time to get approved for third-party funding.

 If your medication needs to be refrigerated, WB Rx Express will ship it in an insulated container with gel packs to keep it in the right temperature range.
 Make sure you store the medication in your refrigerator as soon as you receive it.